Freight vs. Parcel: How Do I Choose?

 - Better for smaller and lighter shipments.
 If you're shipping a few small boxes of small goods, freight usually doesn't make much sense.
 Parcel shipping is a great choice for packages that don't take up much space, weigh too much or need special handling.

 Even with this primer on freight shipping versus parcel shipping, there are many situations where you'll likely need the advice of a trusted third-party shipping logistics provider to determine which solution is best for you.
 Worldwide Express, and your team of local shipping experts, are standing by to help you make the right decisions on every freight or parcel shipment you make.
-Give them a call any time.
+Contact them for a custom shipping consultation.
 Finally, an easy choice!